Search: 971 results

 But when he saw a mighty wind, he was afraid.
 And as he began to sink, he cried, saying, "Master save me."

-And besought him that they might only touch the hem of his garment: and as many as touched were made perfectly whole.
+And they were imploring him that they might only touch the edge of his cloak, and all those who touched [it] were cured.

 And I declare to you that you are Peter, and that upon this Rock I will build my Church, and the might of Hades shall not triumph over it.